 We now analyze the associated changes in the tropospheric winds.
 Figure 3 displays the zonal wind response (shading) as well as the anomaly vectors at 850 hPa and 250 hPa for the four ENSO forcings.
 Consistent with the SLP and Z250 anomalies, the EN response is characterized by a strengthening and eastward extension of the Pacific jet, both at lower (Figure 3a,b) and upper levels (Figure 3e,f).
 This strengthening is not linear, i.e. the response is significantly stronger for strong EN than for moderate EN, consistent with the AL nonlinear response (Jiménez-Esteve and Domeisen, 2019).
 The meridional component of the winds is significantly more poleward along the western coast of North America during EN, advecting warm air to higher latitudes.
-Opposite-signed anomalies are observed for LN forcing, although weaker than for EN.
-Downstream in the North Atlantic, on average the jet stream weakens during EN while it slightly strengthens during LN, both at upper and lower levels.
+Opposite-signed anomalies are observed for LN forcing, although they are not linearly symmetric to EN.
+Downstream in the North Atlantic the jet weakens during EN and strengthens during LN, both at upper and lower levels.
 The Atlantic jet stream also becomes more tilted during EN (Figure 3e,f), while it is more zonal during LN (Figure 3g,h).
-Note that the model North Atlantic jet is too zonally oriented as compared to reanalysis.
-While near the surface (at 850 hPa) changes mainly correspond to a weakening (strengthening) of the zonal winds for EN (LN), at upper levels (250 hPa) the averaged response corresponds to a southward (northward) shift of the jet location, denoted by the north-south anomaly dipole of zonal wind.
-This weakening (strengthening) of the low level zonal winds for EN (LN) might be explained by a projection on the East Atlantic (EA) pattern (see Figure 11 in Woollings et al. (2010a)).
-The more southern location of the North Atlantic jet during EN has been also shown to be more thermally driven and less eddy driven (Madonna et al., 2019).
-Note that internally generated NAO signals have been suggested to exhibit a more barotropic character than the observed ENSO response in the North Atlantic (Mezzina et al., 2020).
+While near the surface (at 850 hPa) changes correspond to a weakening (strengthening) of the zonal winds for EN (LN), at upper levels (250 hPa) the averaged response corresponds to a southward (northward) shift of the jet location, denoted by the north-south anomaly dipole of zonal wind.
+The more southern location of the North Atlantic jet during EN, has been also shown to be more thermally driven and less eddy driven (Madonna et al., 2019).